 7. One Arm High Cable Curl

-The High Cable Curl exercise is a great option that will help you to target the biceps and builds width and thickness in the muscle.
+The High Cable Curl exercise is a great option for targeting the biceps and building muscle width and thickness.

-There are two main versions of the high cable curl: one-arm and two-arm.
+The high cable curl has two main versions: one-arm and two-arm.
 Both variations are effective, but the one-arm version allows you to use more relative weight for potentially greater gains in biceps size and strength.

 How To Do One Arm High Cable Curl

-1. Begin by standing sideways next to a high pulley machine, arm extended out at about shoulder height, and gripping the handle with one of your hands.
+- Begin by standing sideways next to a high pulley machine, arm extended out at about shoulder height, and gripping the handle with one hand.

 Pro Tips

-• Inhale as you extend your elbow, exhale while squeeze.
+- Inhale as you extend your elbow, exhale while squeezing.

 Know More: Bicep Cable Workout To Build Mass and Strength